Meddy92-gif/Blueberry-winery-project/README.md

 - **0**: Reflects the absence of any linear relationship.
 - **-1**: Denotes a strong negative linear relationship.

-For enhanced visual clarity, examine the heatmaps provided here:
+For enhanced visual clarity, examine the heatmaps provided in this section.

 ### Build ML model and train with selected variables: Training Machine Learning Models